CivicDataLab/Anuvad/docs/user/translating.rst

 Machine translation
 -------------------

-Based on configuration and your translated language, Weblate provides you suggestions from several machine translation tools.
+Based on configuration and your translated language, Anuvad provides you suggestions from several machine translation tools.
 All machine translations are available in a single tab of each translation page.